ZhifeiDou/Explanability-in-PSE-report-Classification/README.md

 # Evaluating Explainability with LLM for Patient Safety Event Report Classification
 This is the research for Zhifei Dou under the supervision of Eldan Cohen.
-This project aims to evaluate the post-hoc explainability techniques (XAI) for fine-tuned models with classification heads and natural language explanations for generative models
+This project aims to evaluate the **post-hoc explainability techniques (XAI) for fine-tuned models with classification heads and natural language explanations for generative models** with collected Patient Safety Event (PSE) report to assist medical organization staffs.

 ## Project Details
 The details of this project can be find [here](/Assets/Project_report.pdf)